Biology

 Comparative biology and phylogeny of the major lineages of plants.
 Evolution and diversification of vegetative and reproductive structures, life histories, and ecological adaptations.
 Lecture, 2 units; laboratory, 2 units.
 Extra fee required.BIOL 502 Biology of the Algae (Units: 3)

-Prerequisite for BIOL 702: Graduate standing or consent of the instructor.
+Prerequisite for BIOL 702: Graduate standing or permission of the instructor.

-Prerequisites for BIOL 502: Upper-division standing; BIOL 230 and BIOL 240; GPA of 3.0 or higher; or consent of the instructor.
+Prerequisites for BIOL 502: Upper-division standing; BIOL 230 and BIOL 240; GPA of 3.0 or higher; or permission of the instructor.
 Intended for Biology majors.

 (BIOL 702/BIOL 502 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)